Looking to buy your first home? Here’s everything you need to know about Stamp Duty.

 How much Stamp Duty is paid?

-The most common question we receive from a client is how much stamp duty must be paid.
-This amount is dependent on the purchase price agreed between you and the Seller to purchase the property.
-The higher the purchase price, the higher the duty.
+The most common question we get is how much stamp duty needs to be paid.
+The amount depends on the purchase price—the higher the price, the higher the duty.

 - Have never held an interest in residential land anywhere in the world;

-- Will be living in the property as your principal place of residence; and
+- Will live in the property as your principal place of residence; and

 - Are buying: